South Alabama vs. UL Monroe NCAA Football Odds, Plays and Insights | October 23, 2021

 UL Monroe Stats and Trends

-- The Warhawks have covered the spread twice this season when underdogs by 13.5 points or more (in five chances).
+- The Warhawks have covered the spread twice this year when underdogs by 13.5 points or more (in five chances).

 - UL Monroe's games this year have gone over the total in three out of six opportunities (50%).

-- UL Monroe is 2-1 against the spread and 2-1 overall in games when it scores more than 19 points.
+- UL Monroe is 2-1 against the spread and 2-1 overall when the team scores more than 19.0 points.

-- The Warhawks have five giveaways this season, while the Jaguars have 12 takeaways .
+- This season the Warhawks have five turnovers, seven fewer than the Jaguars have takeaways (12).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.